Everything about Paula Badosa

 Height: 1.80m

-Paula Badosa, born November 15, 1997 in New York, United States, is a 26-year-old Spanish professional tennis player.
+Paula Badosa, born November 15, 1997 in New York, United States, is a Spanish professional tennis player.
 Although born in the U.S., she grew up in Spain, where she began playing tennis at an early age.
 Badosa's parents both worked in the fashion industry, but her passion soon lay with sports.
 She trains in Spain and is known for her aggressive style of play and versatility on different surfaces.

 Badosa made her breakthrough in 2021 with her win at the prestigious Indian Wells tournament, helping her reach the top 10 of the WTA rankings.
 Her strong performances in Grand Slam tournaments, including a quarterfinal at Roland Garros, have established her as one of the leading players of her generation.